George Streisinger Award

 The International Zebrafish Society has established the George Streisinger Award for a senior investigator who has made outstanding and continued contributions to the advancement of the zebrafish field.
 George Streisinger (1927-1984) was the founding father of zebrafish research.
 Working at the University of Oregon in the 1970s and early 1980s, George Streisinger established a zebrafish research colony and developed the first methods for mutagenesis and mutant screening with the goal of studying the development of the nervous system through genetic analysis.
 George Streisinger’s enthusiasm for the zebrafish and its potential for understanding vertebrate development was infectious.
 After his untimely death in 1984, his work on this still-nascent model organism was continued and taken in new directions by colleagues at the University of Oregon and around the world.
 The George Streisinger Award recognizes a senior investigator who, like George himself, has done sustained and foundational work that has opened new possibilities within the zebrafish field that benefit all of our research today.

 Contributions may be in the form of conceptual advances that have opened important new research directions and/or the development of tools or resources that have been transformative in enabling new research possibilities.
-The 2017 awardee will be recognized at the 10th European Zebrafish Meeting in Budapest, Hungary, July 3-7, 2017.
+The 2018 awardee will be recognized at the IZFS International Zebrafish Conference in Madison, Wisconsin, USA in June 2018.

 Awardee Will Receive